awslabs/aws-sdk-swift/reference/0.x/AWSElasticsearchService/ElasticsearchClientProtocol.md

 func dissociatePackage(input: DissociatePackageInput, completion: @escaping (ClientRuntime.SdkResult<DissociatePackageOutputResponse, DissociatePackageOutputError>) -> Void)
 ```

-### getCompatibleElasticsearchVersions(input:​completion:​)
+### getCompatibleElasticsearchVersions(input:completion:)

 Returns a list of upgrade compatible Elastisearch versions.
-You can optionally pass a
+You can optionally pass a \[DomainName\] to get all upgrade compatible Elasticsearch versions for that specific domain.

 ``` swift
 func getCompatibleElasticsearchVersions(input: GetCompatibleElasticsearchVersionsInput, completion: @escaping (ClientRuntime.SdkResult<GetCompatibleElasticsearchVersionsOutputResponse, GetCompatibleElasticsearchVersionsOutputError>) -> Void)
 ```

-DomainName

-to get all upgrade compatible Elasticsearch versions for that specific domain.

-### getPackageVersionHistory(input:​completion:​)
+### getPackageVersionHistory(input:completion:)

 Returns a list of versions of the package, along with their creation time and commit message.